Mohammed-Refat/JDBC-Journey/README.md

 In the upcoming sections, we will explore how to use JDBC to establish connections, execute queries, and interact with the database programmatically.

-Certainly!
-Let's add the "JDBC Architecture" section to your JDBC repository.
-Below is a Markdown template for this section:

 ### JDBC Architecture:

 #### Overview: